lesterpjy/re-FACT/README.md

 # Interpreting Model Vulnerabilities Through Circuits: A Reproducibility Study in Fairness
 based on ["Detecting and ​Understanding Vulnerabilities​ in Language Models via MI"](https://arxiv.org/pdf/2407.19842)

+## Results

+Part of the results because of the memory restrictions should be downloaded from: https://drive.google.com/drive/folders/1XNXY37UL8ru8oqiF293XJ9L8vMSZhc-B?usp=sharing and uploaded with their original structure inside folder work/

 ## Notebooks Locations and Usage